 A critical structure is defined as one which contains sensitive internal systems including office blocks; commercial buildings or places where a high number of people may be present, such as churches or heritage buildings; and buildings where explosive materials are stored.
 Buildings which are classed as ‘critical’ should have their lightning protection system visually inspected every six months with electrical testing performed once a year.

 Electrical testing should be undertaken every year by a competent person who has the training and experience of working within the lightning protection industry.
 ATLAS recommends that clients use the services of a Specialist Contractor which has the knowledge and skills to test and inspect the system in line with its design and installation.

 Additional testing will also be required to the lightning protection system after any building remedial works have taken place.

-This includes the promotion of formal qualifications, ensuring clients use reputable companies with a track record of lightning protection work and receive a formal outline of the work to be undertaken.
+This includes promoting the right formal qualifications and ensuring clients use reputable companies with a track record of lightning protection work which will provide a formal outline of the work to be undertaken.

 - Encourage clients to specify ATLAS members for testing and inspection work

 To help you to identify an experienced lightning protection professional, ATLAS has developed the handy leaflet Choosing a Specialist Contractor for your Lightning Protection System outlining the skills and experience that you should look for when choosing your Specialist Contractor.
-Use this in conjunction with the Client Checklist for Lightning Protection Systems to ensure that the Specialist Contractor is able to provide a thorough inspection of your system in line with the current British Standard.
+Use this in conjunction with the Client Checklist for Lightning Protection Systems to ensure that the Specialist Contractor provides a thorough inspection of your system in line with the current British Standard.

 For more information or to contact an ATLAS member, visit the Find a Member page.